• Skip to main content

 Toast the Oats and Nuts (optional step)

-I’m a real believer in getting the most out of your ingredients, and whilst, yes, this is an extra step, it maximises the flavour.
+I’m a real believer in getting the most out of your ingredients, and whilst, yes, this is an extra step, it maximizes the flavour.
 So why not take the opportunity for a little flavour boost where you can in these Chocolate Granola Bars?

 1. Toast the oats.
 Pour the oats onto a large baking tray and bake for 20 to 30 minutes, tossing halfway through until golden (Images 1 & 2).
 Set aside.

-TIP: How golden or crisp you like them is a personal preference, so if you like them lightly toasted, then remove them after 20 minutes or if you like them crisp, then remove them after 30 minutes.
+TIP: How golden or crisp you like them is a personal preference, so if you like them lightly toasted, then remove them after 20 minutes, or if you like them crisp, then remove them after 30 minutes.

 2. Toast the hazelnuts and de-skin them.
 I buy my hazelnuts with the skin on and remove the skin myself.
 Here’s how: